neverett/neverett.github.io/index.md

 I'm starting to dip my toe into data visualization with the Plotly Python library and Dash, and data publishing with Datasette, inspired by the [Public Utility Data Liberation Project (PUDL)](https://catalyst.coop/pudl/).

+For examples of my data engineering work, see my [Chicago traffic crashes data project](https://github.com/datatoolsrc2023/chicago_traffic_crashes) and the [NLRB case data project](https://github.com/datatoolsrc2023/nlrb_data) I worked on with other participants of Recurse Center.

 ## Technical writing

 ### Product documentation